 Wind Speed Calculator

-The first step of the software is to pull the wind speed out of the design code based on the user input location or zip.
-Simply enter in a location (street address, longitutde/latitude, postal code) and the software will give you the corresponding wind speed for that location as per the design standard.
+The first step of the software is to pull the wind speed out of the design code based on the user input location or zip code.
+Simply enter in a location (street address, longitutde/latitude, zip code) and the software will give you the corresponding wind speed by location as per the design standard.
 Entering the location alone will give you the wind speed, but you can also get the wind pressures and locations from entering some additional variables for the building type.
 With this information the software can provide the risk category for ASCE 7 10.

 Wind Pressure Calculator